Gabe Kaplan

 Gabriel Weston Kaplan (born March 31, 1945) is an American actor, comedian, and professional poker player.
-He played the eponymous teacher in the 1970s sitcom Welcome Back, Kotter.
-He later became a professional poker player and a commentator for the series High Stakes Poker on PokerGO.
+He played the title character in the 1970s sitcom Welcome Back, Kotter.
+He later became a professional poker player and a commentator for the series High Stakes Poker on the Game Show Network.

 Early life

 Kaplan was born in Brooklyn, New York City, to a Jewish family.

 He was a student at New Utrecht High School but did not graduate.